diantyapitaloka/Hacktiv-Typescript/README.md

 - Enhanced IDE Support: Because the language understands the data structures, editors like VS Code can provide intelligent autocomplete (IntelliSense), easier navigation, and more reliable automated refactoring.
 - Interfaces and Custom Types: TypeScript allows you to define complex "blueprints" for objects using interface or type.
 This ensures that every object in your app follows a strict, predictable shape.
 - Future-Proof Syntax: TypeScript allows you to use the latest ECMAScript features (like optional chaining or nullish coalescing) even if you are targeting older browsers, as it transpiles the code down to a compatible version of JavaScript.
+- Structural Typing System: TypeScript uses "duck typing" to compare objects based on their actual shape and properties rather than their explicit class names.
+This allows for greater flexibility while maintaining strict safety standards across different parts of your application.

 ![image](https://github.com/diantyapitaloka/Hacktiv-Typescript/assets/147487436/d3e01009-ce71-4abe-b38f-7a0169a4581b)